netodevel/sdk-java-mailchimp-api-v3/README.md

 [![](https://jitpack.io/v/NetoDevel/mailchimp-java.svg)](https://jitpack.io/#NetoDevel/mailchimp-java)

-# Mailchimp Api V3 Java
+# SDK Java Mailchimp Api V3
-MailChimp API v3.0 wrapper for Java
+MailChimp API v3.0

 #### About
 It is a library for consuming the api v3 from mailchimp built in java.